stogle/WordBrain/README.md

     Found 1 solution(s) in 00:00:00.2341133

-The command `WordBrain 3of6game.txt EZEAI UICRD LRHAD AEAEO VCTES 5 4 4 12` produces the following output:
+The command `WordBrain.Cli 3of6game.txt EZEAI UICRD LRHAD AEAEO VCTES 5 4 4 12` produces the following output:

     Read 61,442 words in 00:00:00.0808263